 HESI Practice Tests are an ideal way to prepare for your upcoming HESI A2 exam.
 In order to get into your chosen Nursing School, you will need to score well on the HESI.

 Our directory of free HESI A2 practice tests are listed below.
-HESI practice tests are an effective way to study for your nursing entrance exams.
-Our free HESI AA practice sample tests provide you with an opportunity to assess how well you are prepared for the actual HESI test, and then concentrate on the areas you need work on.
+Taking sample questions is an effective way to study for your entrance exams.
+Our free HESI Admission Assessment sample tests provide you with an opportunity to assess how well you are prepared for the actual HESI test, and then concentrate on the areas you need work on.

 HESI A2 Math Practice Test- Note: The Math Tests are randomized, so please take the test multiple times.